Leafwing-Studios/fop-rules/docs/character-options/powers/touched-powers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Instant

 Your companion rebukes your foe, threatening them with searing pain if they strike.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If you hit, apply 6 + Presence stacks of temperance to them.

 ## Erthron’s Tendrils